-Equipping the End-time Church
+Equipping the End-Time Church

 How does the Lord equip His church for days of great persecution, days of great deception?
-The great “faith” chapter of the scriptures, Hebrews 11, reviews saint after saint who walked in faith, who conquered.
+The “faith” chapter of the scriptures, Hebrews 11, reviews saint after saint who walked in faith, who conquered.
 Then it continues on in verse 35 to those who “were tortured, not accepting deliverance, that they might obtain a better resurrection.
 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
 They were stoned, they were sawn in two, were tempted, were slain with the sword.
 They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented…”

 And what is the summation of all this?
 How does it come into our own lives?

 “Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us…” Hebrews 12:1

 The lives of those who went before us are not works of art meant to inspire awe or be revered, nor are they quiet things to be kept between dusty pages and perused every so often as one would review an ancient text.
 Perpetua, Felicitas, Saturninus—indeed, all martyrs and witnesses from the past—were humans as vitally alive and as varied in their pain tolerance as you, or I, or our brothers and sisters in Indonesia (or North Korea, etc.) who are the ones currently being beaten and imprisoned and impoverished.